Key Takeaways

 Some student credit cards let you earn cash back rewards.
 When reviewing which credit card is right for you, you may want to compare these types of student credit card benefits.

-Cars need repairs.
-Computers need fixing.
-Smartphones get dropped.
 Life happens.
-It’s reassuring to know that in the event of an emergency, a credit card can help cover expenses.
+From car repairs to a broken computer, it can be reassuring to know that a credit card can help cover expenses.
 This benefit might help you—and your parents—feel a little more secure.
 Of course, you’re still responsible for the credit card bill that comes from these expenses, so make sure you reserve this type of credit card use for true emergencies.

 Many rental applications require a credit check so that landlords can review the applicant’s credit history.
 Here again, student credit card use with a strong track record of repayment can help build a credit history and identify you as a responsible young adult and potential good tenant, helping to strengthen your rental application.
 When you’re ready to buy a home, a strong credit history will also be key to getting a mortgage.